Aaidt/Cohort-3-Webdev-assignments/week-3/hard/taskify/README.md

 - you can avoid time, and type of TODO (easy, medium, hard).

-- The UI should resemble the example shown below..
+- The UI should resemble the example shown below:

 ![Image](https://utfs.io/f/c63f4dc5-6833-4c65-9b07-e1421d833ee2-ng18dw.png)